dronekit/dronekit-python/docs/examples/simple_goto.rst

 -------

-To launch *Copter* you need to set the mode to ``GUIDED``, arm the vehicle, and then call :py:func:`Vehicle.commands.takeoff() <droneapi.lib.CommandSequence.takeoff>`.
+To launch *Copter* you need to set the mode to ``GUIDED``, arm the vehicle, and then call :py:func:`Vehicle.commands.takeoff() <dronekit.lib.CommandSequence.takeoff>`.
 The takeoff code in this example is explained in the guide topic :ref:`taking-off`.